SteeltoeOSS/Documentation/api/v2/connectors/oauth.md

 ### Add NuGet Reference

-To use the OAuth connector, you need to add a reference to the appropriate Steeltoe connector NuGet package.
+To use the OAuth connector, you need to [add a reference to the appropriate Steeltoe Connector NuGet package](usage.md#add-nuget-references)

 ### Configure Settings